 All of that shifted about 5 years ago – not all at once but slowly and steadily away from this chronic fixation and toward a deeper listening of what my body – and beyond – was requesting.

 What has surfaced is a completely different way of navigating cravings, self-sabotage, and my own well-being.

-THREE: Cravings beckon a look back at who is craving.
+Cravings beckon a look back at who is craving.
 They are gentle nudges or sledgehammers reminding you to see what is already here.
-To look more deeply into awareness itself.
-To who you truly are.
+To look more deeply into awareness itself, to who you truly are.
 To stop chasing what can’t be caught.

-This exploration of who you are lands you more often aware of Right Now.
-In the now you can see more clearly what you are actually craving – be it more sleep, a day of fun, creative self-expression, quenching your thirst, movement, explaining your feelings, etc.
+The exploration of who you are lands you in the present moment.
+Right Now.
+In the Now you can see more clearly what you are actually craving – be it more sleep, a day of fun, creative self-expression, quenching your thirst, movement, explaining your feelings, etc.

 You move forward from the obvious.
-From the deeper understanding of your fundamental nature.
+From a deeper understanding of your fundamental nature.
 This isn’t a place to get to but where you already are.